aaronvandyke/Resume/README.md

-# Resume #
+# Resume
-# Aaron Van Dyke #
+# Aaron Van Dyke

-## Web sites:##
+## Web sites:

-mspartcalendar.com
+***mspartcalendar.com***<br>
 Light weight calendar for visual art events in the Twin Cities (Minneapolis/St. Paul, MN).
-This is meant to be
+This is meant to be utilitarian above all else—no unnecessay images or design elements.

-juliahelenrice.com (deployed, working, but in its infancy)
+***juliahelenrice.com*** (deployed, working, but in its infancy)<br>
+Web site for students in masters program in landscape architecture at Harvard University.

-aaronvandyke.net (documenting artwork—non-standard, experimental, i.e., boring for most people and an affront to web devs and designers)
+***aaronvandyke.net*** (documenting artwork—non-standard, experimental, i.e., boring for most people and an affront to web devs and designers)<br>

-##Front-end:##
+Personal site used for experimantation and image and text sharing.

+##Front-end:

 HTML